metethedesigner/fakeflix-react-project/readme.md

 1. React: To create the App
 2. React-Router: For Routing
 3. Redux ToolKit: For State Management
+4. React Lazy Load Image: To speed up the page loading time
-4. TMDB API: As a Movie Database
+5. TMDB API: As a Movie Database
-5. Vite: For Instant Server Start
+6. Vite: For Instant Server Start
-6. SCSS: For Everything Related to Design
+7. SCSS: For Everything Related to Design

 ## How to Use